Skip to main content

 Ad-blocking in Nitrux using dbab

-Since Nitrux 2.9.0, the distribution includes dbab, a DNSmasq-based ad-blocking utility using Pixelserv. “dbab provides a solution for the SOHO service environment and smoothly integrates DHCP, DNS, local caching, and Ad blocking into harmony.
+Since Nitrux 2.9.0, the distribution includes dbab, a Dnsmasq-based ad-blocking utility using Pixelserv. “dbab provides a solution for the SOHO service environment and smoothly integrates DHCP, DNS, local caching, and Ad blocking into harmony.
 Adblocking is done by DNSmasq + Pixelserv, i.e., done at the DNS level — all requests to ad sites are blocked right there at DNS.”
 Features include the following.

 • Serve instantly.
 All ads will be replaced by a 1×1 pixel gif image served locally by the dbab-svr pixel server.